 - Discard old forms and begin using the new Federal CCF.

 - If you need to order new Federal CCFs, contact us at 1.800.877.7484.

 - If an ‘old’ form is used, you must complete a Memorandum for Record (MFR)

 - Download our MFR collector’s certification statement.

 - Go paperless and switch to electronic Custody and Control Forms (eCCF).
 As an eCCF-approved laboratory, Quest Diagnostics uses the most current CCF.

 Stay compliant with new Federal forms

-While more than a one-third of the regulated drug tests that our laboratories process are accompanied by an electronic CCF, the majority are still driven by paper-based documentation.
-We began fulfilling all paper form orders with newly-updated Federal forms starting in January 2018, in an effort to minimize the negative impact to the greatest extent possible.
+While more than one-third of the regulated drug tests that our laboratories process are accompanied by an electronic CCF, the majority are still driven by paper-based documentation.
+We began fulfilling all paper form orders with newly updated Federal forms starting in January 2018, in an effort to minimize the negative impact to the greatest extent possible.

 We encourage you to proactively prepare for this change and to double-check your paper CCF inventory today.

 Learn more about the U.S. Department of Transportation’s guidance to the revised Federal drug testing custody and control form.